Bitoneko/Nakoto/README.md

 It serves as a proof of concept that robust engineering, binary tag parsing, and complex background services can be implemented under strict hardware limitations.

-The lightweight development environment also helped avoid some of the configuration overhead and dependency-related issues commonly encountered with traditional desktop Android development environments.

 ## Important Note

 **Android 10+ is required for playlist functionality.**